 CADD Engineering Standards Manual

-Geotechnical Bulletins
+Geotechnical Design Manual

-Add local standards or other specialty item standards (if applicable).
+ODOT Multi-Modal Design Guide

+Aesthetic Design Guidelines

 CADD files supplied by the DBT

 The DBT shall comply with ODOT’s CADD Standards, and supply files in accordance with the CADD Engineering Standards Manual for OHDOT CONNECT.
 All data shall be provided to the Department according to the provisions as detailed under the appropriate CADD links accessed from the Department’s Division of Engineering’s website.
 This includes, but is not limited to, the level assignments, symbols, lines and line styles that are to be used, line weights, cells, placement of text and file naming conventions.